atpugvaraa/cisum/README.md

 It is a Music Streaming app I am working on.
 <br>
--It has Apple Music-esque UI
+- It has Apple Music-esque UI
 <br>
--Spotify's recommendations
+- Spotify's recommendations
 <br>
--No Ads during playback!
+- No Ads during playback!